 Bicep tenodesis is a routine procedure.
 Nonetheless the prospect of surgery can be stressful for patients and loved ones prior to the procedure.
 That said, from presurgical anesthesia preparations to idiosyncrasies of the surgery itself, there are some basic concepts to understand beforehand.
 How long does a standard bicep tenodesis traditionally last?
 How long will you be monitored in the recovery room after the procedure?”
 We will answer those questions and others in this article.

-How to Tell If Your Hand Is Broken — Broken Hand Symptoms and Treatment
+How to Tell If Your Hand Is Broken — Broken Hand, Finger, and Wrist Symptoms and Treatment

 According to recent estimates published in the Journal of Orthopaedic Surgery and Research, approximately one-quarter of all sports injuries involve the hands or wrists.
-Hand fractures (including injuries to the wrists and fingers) are currently on the rise due to increased athletic competition around the country, but these kinds of injuries are also common off the playing field, especially for older adults.
+Hand fractures and broken fingers are currently on the rise due to increased athletic competition around the country, but these kinds of injuries are also common off the playing field, especially for older adults.
 As part of the natural aging process, our bones weaken over time, leaving us more vulnerable to fractures and other injuries.
-Regardless of the cause, there are many treatment strategies for broken hands effective broken hand treatments to help expedite the recovery process, prevent reinjury, and minimize the risk of developing post-traumatic arthritis due to the injury.
-In this post, we will explain many common symptoms and what to do for a broken hand, including nonoperative and minimally invasive surgical options.
+Regardless of the cause, there are many effective broken hand treatments and strategies to help expedite the recovery process and prevent reinjury.
+In this post, we will explain many common broken hand symptoms and what to do for a broken hand, including physical therapy and surgical options.
 Let’s take a look...

 Anatomy of the Hand: Different Types of Hand Fractures